kkevlar/TSTL-Java/README.md

-# TSTL-Java
+# Welcome to the testprojects branch

-A version of TSTL written for java.
+This is branch containing projects to test the capabilities of TSTL-Java.

-The current implementation for TSTL is written in Python.
-It can be found [here](https://github.com/agroce/tstl).
+It is never meant to be pulled to master.